omahs/docs-67/docs/using-tea/developer-environments.md

 To discover FQ names you have a few options:

 1. `tea -n npm` will “dry-run” running `npm`, showing you its path.
-It’s path contains the FQ name.
+Its path contains the FQ name.
 2. `tea pkg search foo` will search the pantry for fuzzy matches on `foo`
 3. https://tea.xyz/+/ has a search interface
 4. [tea/gui](https://tea.xyz/gui/) has a search interface